 Alistair’s refreshing race from the front in all disciplines style – a throwback to the aggressive style of Spencer Smith and Simon Lessing – would continue to garner plaudits and trophies from 2013 onwards, with Alistair taking the Commonwealth Games gold and European Championships in 2014 (as well as obliterating all before him at the ITU Grand Final in Edmonton).

-And he dictated the race from the gun, controlling the lead group on the bike before making the decisive break on the run in force Jonny to settle for silver.
+And he dictated the race from the gun, controlling the lead group on the bike before making the decisive break on the run to force Jonny to settle for silver.

 Those two races in 2016 exemplify what makes Ali Brownlee a cut above the opposition, with that speed and stamina combined with ruthlessness and a commanding tactical knowhow resulting in the greatest ITU athlete who ever lived.

-There’s promise of more to come from the baby-faced assassin, with his 3:41:58 course record at Ironman 70.3 St. George result ahead of a crack field of world champs, and a second place at the 2018 and 2019 70.3 World Championships in South Africa.
+There’s promise of more to come from the baby-faced assassin, with his 3:41:58 course record at Ironman 70.3 St. George result ahead of a crack field of world champs, and a second place at the 2018 and 2019 70.3 World Championships in South Africa and Nice, respectively.

 In June 2019, he won his first Ironman on debut, although the race was reduced to a duathlon.
-Four months later he raced his first Kona, but after a relatively disappointing marathon run he finished 21st and will be hoping for more in the years to come.
+Four months later he raced his first Kona, but after a relatively disappointing marathon run he finished 21st.

 Alistair Brownlee’s career highlights